GenericMadScientist/CHOpt/README.md

 Only the -f parameter is required, the difficulty defaults to Expert and the path is by default saved to path.png.
-The full list of arguments can be found by passing -h or --help to chopt, or by consulting the table below.
+The full list of arguments can be found by passing -h or --help to CHOpt, or by consulting the table below.

 | Arguments             | Action                                                      |
 | --------------------- | ----------------------------------------------------------- |